graphaware/neo4j-relcount/README.md

 #### Write Throughput

-Not much has changed in terms of write throughput:
+Not much has changed in terms of write throughput.
+It is clear that caching the relationship counts causes overhead:

 ![Figure 4](src/test/resources/perf/2_1/figure_1.png)
 ![Figure 5](src/test/resources/perf/2_1/figure_2.png)